If you want to become an entrepreneur, the next immediate question has to be, “What’s the best business idea for me to make money?” I have the answer.

-You can find success vlogging, reviewing products, doing social media marketing for businesses, podcasting, blogging, running an ecommerce shop, doing email marketing, other ideas like that.
+You can find success vlogging, consulting on social media marketing for businesses, podcasting, blogging, doing affiliate marketing, running an ecommerce shop, doing email marketing, other ideas like that.

 I want this article to be timeless so I’m hesitant to recommend specific ideas.

 The point is to do some research, consume content, and be self-aware to know your personality and skillset to determine how you’re going to serve the market and get paid for it.